-For the years ended December 31, 2012, 2011, 2010, 2009 and 2008, total return is based on the change in market price during the respective years.
-Total return calculations take into account dividends and distributions, if any, reinvested in accordance with the Company's dividend reinvestment plan and do not reflect brokerage commissions.
-Total return is not annualized.
+For the years ended December 31, 2011, 2010, 2009 and 2008, total return is based on the change in market price during the respective years.
+For the year ended December 31, 2007, total return is based on the change in net asset value per common share during the year.
+The total return for the period June 26, 2007 through December 31, 2007 based on the change in market price per common share during such period was 1.18%.
+Total return calculations take into account dividends and distributions, if any, reinvested in accordance with the Company's dividend reinvestment plan and do not reflect brokerage